How to Perform Competitive Analysis

 Before you can begin competitor research, you need to meet with people who work at competitor companies and ask them questions about their company and how it works.

-You should choose competitor companies that are similar to your own business in terms of size, location, industry, etc.
+You should choose competitor companies similar to your own business in size, location, industry, etc.

-1. Prepare a list of competitor research questions ahead of time so you don’t forget anything during the interview.
-Asking open-ended questions will allow respondents to answer in their own words and will provide you with more detailed competitor research.
+- Prepare a list of competitor research questions beforehand so you don’t forget anything during the interview.
+Asking open-ended questions will allow respondents to answer in their own words and provide you with more detailed competitor research.

-2. Prepare a competitor analysis form that has the competitor company name, contact details, job title, competitor business category, competitor industry type, and question number as headers so respondents can easily fill out the competitor analysis questionnaire manually.
-You don’t want to spend too much time during the interview looking for information on your competitor’s website because it’ll take up valuable time which you could otherwise be used to ask questions about your competitor’s business.
+- Prepare a competitor analysis form with the competitor company name, contact details, job title, business category, industry type, and question number as headers so respondents can easily fill out the questionnaire manually.
+You don’t want to spend too much time looking for information on your competitor’s website during the interview because it’ll take up valuable time that you could otherwise use to ask questions about your competitor’s business.

-3. Keep the interviewer objective by asking competitors only questions that are appropriate for each respondent’s knowledge base and position at their respective companies.
-If possible then try to get interviews from several people who work at competing companies because they’ll all provide different competitor information.
+- Keep the interviewer objective by asking competitors only questions appropriate for each respondent’s knowledge base and position at their respective companies.
+If possible, try to get interviews with several people working at competing companies because they’ll all provide different competitor information.

-4. If an employee refuses to answer your competitor’s research questions then don’t be rude and persistent by asking the same question repeatedly because even if you do get an answer it’ll be second-hand competitor analysis data which isn’t as reliable as primary competitor research.
+- If an employee refuses to answer your competitor’s research questions, don’t be rude and persistent by asking the same question repeatedly.
+Even if you do get an answer, it’ll be second-hand competitor analysis data, which isn’t as reliable as primary competitor research.
 Instead, thank them for their time and end the interview politely.
 You can always contact another competitor company for competitor analysis information.

-5. Take notes throughout the competitor interview so you don’t forget anything important that was said about competitor companies.
-Don’t rely on memory during the competitor analysis process because it’s easy to forget what respondents said in terms of competitor statistics and information when there’s a lot of it involved especially if done in several separate interviews with people who work at competitor companies.
+- Take notes throughout the competitor interview so you don’t forget anything important about competitor companies.
+Don’t rely on memory during the competitor analysis process because it’s easy to forget what respondents said about competitor statistics and information when there’s a lot of it involved, especially if done in several separate interviews with people who work at competitor companies.

 12 Competitive Analysis Templates